mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 The only differences are:

-- `orchestrator` computation expression is used instead of `async` because multi-threading is not allowed in Orchestrator functions
+- `orchestrator` computation expression is used instead of `async` because multi-threading is not allowed in orchestrator functions
-- `Activity.call` is used instead of direct call to functions
+- `Activity.call` is used instead of direct invocations of functions
 - `Activity.all` is used instead of `Async.Parallel`

 ### Hosting layer

-Azure Function triggers need to be defined to host any piece of code as a cloud function.
+An Azure Function trigger needs to be defined to host any piece of code as a cloud function.
 This can be done manually in `function.json`, or via trigger generation from .NET attributes.
 In my case I added the following four definitions: